dominikrys/schism/README.md

 ## TODO

 - go through again + front end code
-- implement additional operators
+- implement extra features:
-- check done extensions
+  - if/else/endif
+  - add ability to share code (encode as base64 in URL)
+  - add proc invocations (`()`) and have setpixel use it
 - add info to readme on the language and syntax etc
 - redo front-end
   - Add GitHub corner